wudd99/wudd99.github.io/content/_index.md

 My research interests include **digital and mixed-signal in-memory computing**, and **ASIC-based accelerators for Combinatorial Optimization Problems (COPs) and Artificial Intelligence (AI)**.

 Outside of academia, I enjoy playing badminton, swimming, photography, and gaming.
-One of my dreams is to own a pickup truck (Espicially Ford F-150 Raptor) and travel the world with a capybara by my side.
+One of my dreams is to own a pickup truck (Espicially Ford F-150 Raptor) and travel the world with a cat and a capybara by my side.
 {{< /section >}}

 {{< pubs title="Publications" >}}